Betta Fish Not Moving (11 Top Causes & Solutions)

 Your Betta’s Age

 Betta fish typically live for 3-5 years, although there are exceptions to the rule.
-Find out your betta’s age when you purchase them so that you know when they are getting old and are likely to die.
+Find out your betta’s age when you purchase them so that you know when they are getting old and likely to slow down, becoming less active as it ages.

-As your betta fish matures, they become less active due to the natural aging process.
-You may notice that your once energetic fish spends more time resting on the bottom of the tank, not moving, or staying in their favorite hiding spot.
+You may notice that your aging betta fish starts to spend more time resting on the bottom of the tank with little movement, or they spend more time sitting in their favorite hiding spot.

 To help you better understand what is considered normal behavior for an older betta fish, I have provided a table below outlining some common changes you may see as your fish ages.

 It is important to note that changes due to aging are gradual and should not happen overnight.
-If you notice sudden immobility or other concerning symptoms, it may be a sign of illness, and you should seek professional advice immediately.
+Sudden immobility or other concerning symptoms may be a sign of illness, and you should seek professional advice immediately.

 Poor Water Quality